-The Company is a private limited company, ilmited by shares and incorporated and domiciled in the UK.
+The Company is a private limited company, limited by shares and incorporated and domiciled in the UK.
 The Company is the holding company of Whitewell UK Holding Company 1 Limited and its subsidiaries, whose principal activity is the provision of behavioural care in the United Kingdom, focusing on the provision of acute psychiatry, forensic and rehabilitation and recovery services, specialist education and children's services, older people care, and specialist support for adults who have learning difficulties.

-The address of the registered office is: Fifth Floor, 80 Hammersmith Road, London W14 8UD.
+The address of the registered office is: Fifth Floor, 80 Hammersmith Road, London W14 8UD, a) Basis of preparation

-2. Significant accounting policies
+Significant accounting policies